Why Maternity and Family Sessions Are More Important Than You May Realize

 And that my friends is the power of photography.
 As a photographer I am fully aware of the imagery I am creating.
 If I let your kids be crazy and you feel like rolling your eyes, because you saw this mess coming - relax.
 There is a bigger picture here.
 You'll see it one day, too.

-Have those phones out, the disposable plastic cameras, or hire that professional - this is something that will not loose value, but because more precious with every passing year.
+Have those phones out, the disposable plastic cameras, or hire that professional - this is something that will not loose value, but become more precious with every passing year.

 No matter which route you choose, this will be one of the most sound investments you'll ever make.